-Lifetime Portable Basketball Hoop 1221 Information The 1221 portable basketball hoop from Lifetime Products is a very common purchase for an initial basketball system.
+Lifetime 1221 Pro Court Portable Basketball Hoop Information: The Lifetime 1221 Pro Court portable basketball hoop from Lifetime Products is a very common purchase for an initial basketball system.
 This basketball goal is very affordable and provides many features that are great for young and developing players.
-Here is a brief outline of things to consider when looking at this […]
+Here is a brief outline of things to […]

 Lifetime Double Shot Arcade Basketball Game, model 90056, has parts that can be easily replaced as needed.
 Here is an example of replacing the scorekeeper on this product.